-The underlying population for this measure consists of episodes for patients with a qualifying inpatient index hospitalization for a MVC condition and who were discharged to home or home health per index discharge disposition.
-Following CMS guidelines, qualifying index hospitalizations are assessed according to the single-level diagnosis clinical classification software (CCS) category for a hospitalization's principal diagnosis code, and exclude hospitalizations for treatment of cancer, psychiatric disease, or rehabilitation care (e.g., fitting of prostheses and adjustment devices).
+The underlying population for this measure consisted of episodes for patients with a qualifying inpatient index hospitalization for an MVC condition and who were discharged to home or home health per index discharge disposition.
+Following CMS guidelines, qualifying index hospitalizations were assessed according to the single-level diagnosis clinical classification software (CCS) category for a hospitalization's principal diagnosis code, and excluded hospitalizations for treatment of cancer, psychiatric disease, or rehabilitation care (e.g., fitting of prostheses and adjustment devices).
 All episodes for cancer-related conditions and episodes for childbirth delivery were further excluded from the denominator.
-To be included in the analytic cohort, each patient is required to have started home health within 0 to 5 days following their index hospitalization discharge.
-Episodes meeting either of the following criteria are also excluded from analysis: those involving a home health transfer or for which inpatient-type care (i.e., inpatient hospitalization, inpatient rehabilitation, or skilled nursing facility) is received between index discharge and the start of home health.
-After applying exclusions, episodes for 27 conditions (see Appendix A for the full list) are included in the measure.
+To be included in the analytic cohort, each patient was required to have started home health within 0 to 5 days following their index hospitalization discharge.
+Episodes meeting either of the following criteria were also excluded from analysis: those involving a home health transfer or for which inpatient-type care (i.e., inpatient hospitalization, inpatient rehabilitation, skilled nursing facility, or long-term acute care hospitalization) was received between index discharge and the start of home health.
+After applying exclusions, episodes for 29 inpatient index conditions (see Appendix A for the full list) were included in the measure.

-The measured outcome for this metric is the presence of an unplanned inpatient hospitalization that begins within 1 to 30 days following the start of a patient's post-discharge home health care.
-Inpatient hospitalization claims are categorized as planned or unplanned according to ICD-10-CM diagnosis codes, ICD-10-PCS procedure codes, and HCPCS/CPT codes in accordance with the 2021 CMS planned readmission algorithm (CMS, 2021 Hospital-Wide Readmission Measure Updates and Specifications Report - Version 10.0.).
-Unadjusted and risk-adjusted prevalence rates are calculated for this measure as described below.
+The measured outcome for this metric was the presence of an unplanned inpatient hospitalization that begins within 1 to 30 days following the start of a patient's post-discharge home health care.
+Inpatient hospitalization claims were categorized as planned or unplanned according to ICD-10-CM diagnosis codes, ICD-10-PCS procedure codes, and HCPCS/CPT codes in accordance with the 2023 CMS planned readmission algorithm (CMS, 2023 Hospital-Wide Readmission Measure Updates and Specifications Report - Version 12.0).
+Unadjusted and risk-adjusted prevalence rates were calculated for this measure as described below.

-All rates shown for combined conditions have been risk-adjusted to account for differences between index hospitalization conditions/patients.
-Expected probabilities of each outcome are generated for each episode using a logistic regression model adjusting for patient age, sex, payer, condition, DRG complication level, prior six months of payments, and 79 hierarchical condition categories.
-Rates are generated for each unit of analysis (by quarter, home health provider, and hospital of the index hospitalization) and then risk adjusted as follows, where the population expected rate is the overall expected rate for all eligible episodes at MVC member hospitals.
+All rates shown for combined conditions have been risk adjusted to account for differences between index hospitalization conditions/patients.
+Expected probabilities of each outcome were generated for each episode using a logistic regression model adjusting for patient age, sex, payer, condition, DRG complication level, prior six months of payments, and 79 hierarchical condition categories.
+Rates were generated for each unit of analysis (by quarter, home health provider, and hospital of the index hospitalization) and then risk adjusted as follows, where the population expected rate was the overall expected rate for all eligible episodes at MVC member hospitals.